SkylineCommunications/dataminer-docs/connector-help/connector_help/Brocade_6510.md

 ### Switch Configuration

-The **switch configuration** page provides a set of pages that allow the user to check and configure multiple switch related componentes such as:
+The **switch configuration** page provides a set of pages that allow the user to check and configure multiple switch related components such as:

 - **Neighbors**
 - **Connected Unit Statistics**